celeritas-project/utils/celer-geant/README.md

 # Adding new histograms

-The addition of any new histogram is straightforward:
-- Expand JSON with new histogram information
+- Expand JSON with new histogram information.
-- `HistogramStore.hh`: Add histogram to `SDHistograms` and initialize it in `SDHistograms::Initialize`
+- `RootDataStore.hh`: Add histogram to `SensDetData` and initialize it in `SensDetData::Initialize`.
-- `SensitiveDetector.cc`: Fill histogram in `SensitiveDetector::ProcessHits`
+- Fill histogram (usually via `SensitiveDetector::ProcessHits`).
 - `RootIO.cc`: Write histogram to disk during `RootIO::Finalize` using
-  `RIO_HIST_WRITE`
+  `RIO_HIST_WRITE`.

+# I/O
+Since `RootIO` is a thread-local singleton that owns a `RootDataStore` object, which maps all sensitive detector data, it can be used as a starting point to expand it to a more comprehensive I/O system that manages more complex data and different output types.